ropensci/roweb3/content/events/2026-05-05-editors-office-hours.md

 zoomurl: https://numfocus-org.zoom.us/j/82913187083?pwd=mJbKYavwadRtGaAYTvT64q5w8GRNxo.1
 ---

-**Join us for an hour Tuesday May 05, 16:00 Europe Central (14:00 UTC) for rOpenSci Software Peer Review Editors' Office Hours**
+**Join us for an hour Tuesday May 19, 16:00 Europe Central (14:00 UTC) for rOpenSci Software Peer Review Editors' Office Hours**

-We host Office Hours on or near the first Tuesday of each month, alternating among timezones to accommodate different parts of the world.
+We are exploring hosting a new event, Editors' Office Hours, on or near the third Tuesday of each month, alternating among timezones to accommodate different parts of the world.